Gear Reviews & Buying Guides · · 12 min read

 If you spend hours mixing, comfort is a major factor.
 The AKG K712 offers an airy, spacious sound while remaining lightweight and extremely comfortable.
 Its analytical sound signature makes it an excellent critical listening and mastering tool.

-🎙 Best Closed-Back for Tracking & Mixing: Shure SRH1540
+Best Closed-Back Premium Option: Shure SRH1540

 Shure SRH1540 closed-back studio headphones, best for tracking and mixing with isolation.